Skip to main content

 When an MCP client (like Claude) calls a tool:

-2. Authenticate — Correct credentials are injected based on the operation’s auth requirements
+2. Authenticate — Correct credentials are injected based on the operation’s authentication requirements

 3. Execute — HTTP request is sent to the target API with retry logic and circuit breaking